ArbitrumFoundation/docs/docs/concepts/sybil-account.md

 ---
 id: sybil-account
-title: "Sybil accounts: A conceptual overview"
+title: 'Sybil accounts: A conceptual overview'
 sidebar_label: Sybil accounts
 description: Learn about Sybil accounts and how they were detected prior to the $ARB airdrop.
 dao_author: dzgoldman
 dao_sme: dzgoldman
 ---

-import DraftExpectationsPartial from '@site/docs/partials/_draft-expectations-partial.md';
+import DraftExpectationsPartial from '@site/docs/partials/\_draft-expectations-partial.md';

 <DraftExpectationsPartial />

 ### What are Sybil accounts?